-An empty NAND SSD will often show read performance far beyond what the drive claims to be capable of because the NVMe controller knows that the device is empty and completes the read request successfully without performing any data transfer.
-Therefore, prior to running each performance test case we preconditioned the SSDs by writing 128K blocks to the device sequentially to fill the SSD capacity (including the over-provisioned areas) twice and force the internal state of the device into some known state.
-Additionally, the 4K 100% random writes performance decreases from one test to the next until the NAND management overhead reaches steady state because the wear-levelling activity increases dramatically until the SSD reaches steady state.
+An empty NAND SSD will often show read performance far beyond what the drive claims to be capable of because the NVMe controller knows that the device is empty and completes the read request successfully without performing any actual read operation on the device.
+Therefore, prior to running each performance test case we preconditioned the SSDs by writing 128K blocks sequentially across the namespace's full LBA range twice to ensure the controller accesses the NAND media for each subsequent I/O/ Additionally, the 4K 100% random writes performance decreases from one test to the next until the NAND management overhead reaches steady state because the wear-levelling activity increases dramatically until the SSD reaches steady state.
 Therefore, to obtain accurate and repeatable results for the 4K 100% random write workload, we ran the workload for 90 minutes before starting the benchmark test and collecting performance data.
 For a highly detailed description of exactly how to force an SSD into a known state for benchmarking see the SNIA Solid State Storage Performance Test Specification.